eea/eea.elasticsearch.river.rdf/README.rst

    }
  }'

-There are two possible settings for the sync river:
+There are three possible settings for the sync river:
  * syncConditions
+ * graphSyncConditions
  * syncTimeProp

 SyncConditions